genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/06_developer-training/01_training-content-day1.md

 By default the following will be your login details:

-- Username: admin
+- Username: JaneDee
-- Password: genesis (This is encrypted in the user.csv file.)
+- Password: beONneON*74 (This is encrypted in the user.csv file.)

 However, after the first Build and Deploy, you need to send the login information so you can access the application you have just created.